moritzschaefer/dachboden/DachRoBot/README.md

 ## Running the app

-To start in the background
+To start in the foreground
 ```sh
 python3 dachrobot.py
 ```